UpCloudLtd/upcloud-python-api/README.md

 pip install upcloud-api
 ```

-Alternatively, if you want the newest master or a devel branch - clone the project and run:
+Alternatively, if you want the newest (possibly not yet released) stuff, clone the project and run:

 ``` bash
 python setup.py install
 ```

-### Supported Python in API v2.0.0
+### Supported Python versions in API v2.0.0

 - Python 3.6
 - Python 3.7